adi3/auto_flipside_cracker/README.md

 + Make sure you're logged into your Facebook account so TSF's site registers the answers under your name.
 If you're not logged in, your entry will not go on TSF's leaderboard.

-+ You can't win more than one shotglass through TSF's challenge, but it's fun to top leaderboards anyway :)
++ You can't win more than one shot glass through TSF's challenge, but it's fun to top leaderboards anyway :)

 + If you're part of TSF and want to fix the security vunerability which enables this extension to work, contact me.